 Author.
 Educator.
 Speaker.
 Blogger.
 Poet.
 Photographer.

-Tonya Graham McQuade is an English Teacher at Los Gatos High School and lives in San Jose, California.
+Tonya Graham McQuade is an educator, author, and speaker who lives in San Jose, California.
 Writing has always been one of her greatest passions - whether in diaries, letters, poetry and songs, news and feature articles, blogs, short stories, essays, or now books.
 She is a great lover of history, historical fiction, poetry, photography, musicals and plays, nature, state and national parks, and world travel.

 Follow Tonya Graham McQuade on Social Media